mindbat/track2-functional/THE-CHAT-RETURNS.md

 ### Re-implementing the algorithm
 Java, and many other languages, provide concurrent, thread-safe versions of common collections types.
-So let's whip up an alternate implmentation of `new-mutable-conversation-db`.
+So let's whip up an alternate implementation of `new-mutable-conversation-db`.
 This version will be called `new-mutable-concurrent-conversation-db` and will use alternate, thread-safe collections.